 Do your dorms have air-conditioning?

-Some of the dorm rooms have air-conditioning.
+Poe Dorm will house our summer boarders.
+This dorm is not air-conditioned.
+Students are advised to bring their own fan for maximum comfort.
 All of the commons areas: student center, dining hall, classrooms, and lounges have air-conditioning.

 How many students are in each room?

-There are two students assigned to a room.
-Each room includes two beds (XL twin mattress), two dressers, two desks, and two armoires.
-After acceptance students will receive information on what items to bring to make their room comfortable and personal.
+Two students are assigned to a room.
+Each room includes two beds (XL twin mattress, two dressers, two desks, and two wardrobes.
+After acceptance, students will receive information on what items to bring to make their room comfortable and personal.

 Will linens be offered?